 – World Management –

-Uliana Alexyuk has worked with conductors such as Christopher Moulds, Enrique Mazzola, Dimitri Jurowski, Vladimir Jurowski, Kirill Karabits, Patrick Summers, Alberto Veronesi, Tito Ceccherini and Sir Andrew Davis and with stage directors such as Dmitri Tcherniakov, Pier Luigi Pizzi, Antony McDonald, George Lavaudant, Federico Tiezzi, Yuval Sharon, Vladimir Scheblykin, Katharina Thoma, David Pountney, James Robinson and Jacopo Spirei together.
+Uliana Alexyuk has worked with conductors such as Christopher Moulds, Enrique Mazzola, Dimitri Jurowski, Vladimir Jurowski, Kirill Karabits, Patrick Summers, Alberto Veronesi, Tito Ceccherini and Sir Andrew Davis, and with directors such as Dmitri Tcherniakov, Pier Luigi Pizzi, Antony McDonald, George Lavaudant, Federico Tiezzi, Yuval Sharon, Vladimir Scheblykin, Katharina Thoma, David Pountney, James Robinson and Jacopo Spirei.

-The Kiev-born soprano graduated from the Gliere Music College and then attended the National Academy of Music of Ukraine, where she studied with Eugenia Miroshnichenko.
+Born in Kiev, the soprano graduated from Gliere Music College and then attended the National Academy of Music of Ukraine, where she studied with Professor Eugenia Miroshnichenko.
 During her time in the Young Artists Program of the Bolshoi Theater in Moscow, she studied with Dmitry Vdovin.
 She participated in master classes with Svetlana Nesterenko, George Darden, Gloria Guida Borrelli, Laura Claycomb, Joan Rodgers, Makvala Kasrashvili, Evgeny Nesterenko, Irina Bogacheva and Luba Orfenova.

-Uliana Alexyuk is a prizewinner of numerous international competitions, including the Queen Sonja International Music Competition, the Paris Opera Prize, the Bella Voce Competition in Moscow and the John Christie Award 2013 in Glyndebourne.
+Uliana Alexyuk is a laureate of numerous international competitions, including the Queen Sonja International Music Competition, the Paris Opera Prize, the Bella Voce Competition in Moscow, and the 2013 John Christie Award at Glyndebourne.